-In this type of membrane configuration, the membrane flow originates from the lumen (outside), towards the shell-side (inside).
+In this type of membrane configuration, the membrane flow originates from the lumen (outside), towards the shell side (inside).

 ● Multi-tubular membrane configuration.

-Membrane bioreactor treatment is often concluded by sterilizing the effluent to shrink or completely exterminate the concentration of microbes.
+MBR system is often concluded by sterilizing the effluent to shrink or completely exterminate the concentration of microbes.
 This is typically accomplished using UV water sterilization or chlorination.
 Chlorination is a chemical dosing process that uses chlorine to kill viruses, bacteria, and other pathogenic microbes.
 UV water sterilization on the flip side inactivates pathogenic microbes using germicidal rays at a wavelength of 253.7 nm.
 To understand how MBR wastewater treatment works, watch the following video.